sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Notes
 Show and unlock all layers.
-Guide objects hidden with Cmd or Ctrl + 3 are not supported.
+Guide objects hidden with Cmd/Ctrl + 3 are not supported.
 If you have added fill or stroke colors in the Appearance panel, they may not work well.

 ### Requirements